$125 off any CGM Plan. Use code FALL125

 someone with wrist pain

-What do shooting pains down your arm, numbness in your fingers, and unexplained weakness have in common?
+What do shooting pains down your arm, numbness in your fingers and unexplained weakness have in common?
 They could all be signs of nerve damage.

-Unfortunately, since nerve damage can present a wide range of symptoms and can have many causes, it can often be challenging to diagnose.
-However, knowing the warning signs is an essential step in getting the treatment you need.
-Some treatments for nerve damage will include topical creams, acupuncture, and medicated patches to relieve neuropathic pain.
+Since nerve damage can present a wide range of symptoms and can have many causes, it can often be challenging to diagnose.
+However, knowing some of the early warning signs that you could ignore or mistake for other issues is an essential step in getting the treatment you need.

-Other cases require medication like gabapentin and physical therapy.
-But it will all depend on the extent of the nerve damage and what further damage it may be doing to different parts of your body.
+Some treatments for nerve damage include topical creams, acupuncture, and medicated patches to relieve neuropathic pain.
+Other cases may require medication (like gabapentin) and physical therapy.
+But it will all depend on the extent of the nerve damage and what other damage it may do to different parts of your body.
+The damage can impact everything from your heart rate and blood pressure to your kidneys and metabolic health.
+So, it's best to consult a doctor if you have any of these symptoms:

 1) Sensitivity